RequestNetwork/docs.request.network/docs/glossary.md

 A payment network is a predefined set of rules to agree on the balance of a request.
 The payment network is defined during the creation of the request.

-A payment network is generally related to one currency, but it's not always the case (the Declarative payment network is currency agnostic)
+A payment network is generally related to one currency, but it's not always the case (the Declarative payment network is currency agnostic).

 ### Request Data